mcjkurz/qhchina/docs/pkg_docs/collocations/index.md

   - `'window'`: Use sliding window of specified horizon (default)
   - `'sentence'`: Use whole sentences as context
 - `horizon` (int): Context window size (only used if `method='window'`)
 - `max_sentence_length` (int): Maximum sentence length for preprocessing.
-Longer sentences are truncated to avoid memory bloat.
-Default is 256.
+Sentences longer than this value are truncated to avoid excessive memory usage from outliers.
+Default is 256 tokens.
 Set to `None` for no limit.
-- `batch_size` (int): Number of sentences to process per batch.
-Default is 10000.
-Controls memory usage - smaller batches use less RAM.
-For typical use cases, the default works well.
-Adjust only if memory-constrained (use smaller values) or have abundant RAM (use larger values for marginal speed gains).
+Used by both `'window'` and `'sentence'` methods.
 - `alternative` (str): Alternative hypothesis for Fisher's exact test.
 Options are `'greater'` (default), `'less'`, or `'two-sided'`.
 - `filters` (dict): Optional filters to apply *after* the statistics are computed on the full corpus:
   - `'max_p'`: Maximum p-value threshold for statistical significance